myltiplex1/MFA-System-Using-Face-and-Voice-Recognition-for-a-Physical-Access-Device/README.md

 # MFA Device — Face + Voice Multi-Factor Authentication

-A multi-factor authentication (MFA) Device combining face and voice recognition, designed to run on an NVIDIA Jetson Nano.
-The system requires both facial recognition and voice verification before granting physical access.
+A multi-factor authentication (MFA) device combining face and voice recognition, designed to run on an NVIDIA Jetson Nano.
+The device requires both facial recognition and voice verification before granting physical access.
 It is intended for secure spaces such as labs, offices, and data centers.

 ---